AkashTemburnikar/ServiceBusEmualtor/readme.md

-Here’s a documentation draft tailored for a GitHub README:

-ServiceBusEmulator
+Documentation to Run ServiceBusEmulator

 This repository contains a project for setting up and testing a Service Bus Emulator using Docker.
+The project is built as a .NET 9 console application with two endpoints:
+1. Send Message Endpoint: Sends a message to the Service Bus queue.
+2. Receive Message Endpoint: Retrieves and processes messages from the Service Bus queue.

 Prerequisites

-•	Git
-•	Docker Desktop
+Before you start, ensure you have the following installed:
+•	Git: For cloning the repository.
+•	Docker Desktop: For running the emulator as a Docker container.
+•	.NET 9 SDK: To run the console application.

 Getting Started

-Follow the steps below to clone this repository, install Docker Desktop, and run the project.
+Follow these steps to clone the repository, install Docker Desktop, and run the project.

 Clone the Repository
 1. Open your terminal or command prompt.